xiaodaigh/shinydistro/README.md

 shinydistro
 ===========

-A set of code to help ease the distribution of Shiny app as desktop apps
+A set of code to with the distribution of Shiny apps as desktop apps